T3-InfoSec/great-wall-dart/README.md

 ## Usage

-A minimal `GreatWall` protocol setting to drive a hash from using tacit knowledge.
+A minimal `GreatWall` protocol settings to drive a hash using default formosa tacit knowledge.
 You can find more examples in `/example` folder.

 ```dart
 import 'package:great_wall/great_wall.dart';